bibs2091/pprec/pprec/README.md

 ##  Generating recommendation
 To generate **k** items recommendations for a user just do this
 ```
-console.log(myLearner.recommendItems("MohamedNaas001", 7));
+console.log(myLearner.recommendItems("MohamedNaas001", 7, false));
 //recommend 7 items for the user with ID = "MohamedNaas001"
 ```
 By default, the recommendation will not be repeated, this means if a user already viewed or rated an item it will be saved in *redis* to be eliminated in the recommendation process.
+Switch *alreadyWatched* to true to remove this feature.

 To tell pprec that a user viewed an item:
 ```